Dre Campbell Farm

 Where to Buy Seeds

-You can buy quality seeds online or at your local nursery, but make sure to go for organic seeds if you are growing an organic garden.
+You can buy quality seeds online or at your local nursery, but if you are growing an organic garden, choose organic seeds.

 Takeaway

-To sum up, when it comes to companion planting with radishes, it’s important to choose wisely.
+To sum up, when it comes to companion planting with radishes, it is essential to choose wisely.
 Some plants pair well with them, while others can cause problems for your crop.

-It’s good practice to do some research and experiment with different plants in your garden.
-This will help you determine which plants work best with your radishes, as well as which other crops you can successfully grow together.
+Researching and experimenting with different plants in your garden is good practice.
+Doing so will help you determine which plants work best with your radishes.

-With a bit of trial and error, you can create a thriving garden oasis that allows all of your plants to reach their full potential.
+With some trial and error, you can create a thriving garden oasis that allows all your plants to reach their full potential.

 Add comment